messagenes/messagenes/README.md

 - 👋 Hi, I’m @messagenes
 - 👀 I’m interested in Smart Stickers
 - 📫 How to reach me info@messagenes.com
-- 😄 Pronouns: There are only 3 of them: he, she & it.

 <!---